 A recent major international effort is the BEPS (Base Erosion and Profit Shifting) Project.
 In order to achieve a level playing field, the Project aims to prevent multinational enterprises from engaging in BEPS.
 The OECD has been taking the lead of the Project collaborating with countries including Japan.
-The major nations endorsed the package of measures developed under the Project in October 2015, and now it has been increasingly inclusive with approximately 140 jurisdictions participating.
+The major nations endorsed the package of measures developed under the Project in October 2015, and now the Project has been increasingly inclusive with more than 140 jurisdictions participating.